Saiful Islam (vice-chancellor): Education

-Islam earned his bachelor's and master's in electrical engineering from BUET in 1975 and 1977 respectively.
-He obtained his Ph.D. degree from Cambridge University in 1986.
+Saiful Islam earned his Bachelor's and Master's in Electrical Engineering from Bangladesh University of Engineering and Technology in 1975 and 1977 respectively.
+He obtained his Ph.D. degree from University of Cambridge in 1986.

 Career

-Saiful started his teaching career as a lecturer of the Department of Electrical Engineering of BUET in May 1975.
-He became a professor in 1988.
-He served as the dean of the Faculty of Electrical and Electronic Engineering during 1995–1997.
-On 22 June 2016, Islam was selected as the 13th vice-chancellor of BUET.
-The post was vacant since Khaleda Ekram had died on 24 May 2016.

-From August 2013 until June 2016, Islam worked as the pro-vice-chancellor of Primeasia University, a private university in Dhaka, after he was appointed by the President of Bangladesh.
+Saiful Islam started his teaching career as a Lecturer in the Department of Electrical Engineering of BUET in May 1975.
+He became Professor in 1988.
+He served as the Dean of the Faculty of Electrical and Electronic Engineering during 1995–1997.
+During March 2002 - August 2006, was the First Dean and Professor of Engineering Faculty of American International University-Bangladesh (on leave from BUET).
+From August 2013 until June 2016, Prof. Islam worked as the pro-vice-chancellor of Primeasia University, a private university in Dhaka, after he was appointed by the President of Bangladesh.